metasong/iam-data/documents/design patterns_191.md

 ### bridge
 ![=100%*](https://upload.wikimedia.org/wikipedia/commons/f/fd/W3sDesign_Bridge_Design_Pattern_UML.jpg)

+The Bridge pattern is an application of the old advice, "prefer composition over inheritance".
 decouple an abstraction from its implementation so that the two can vary independently.
 The bridge pattern can also be thought of as two layers of abstraction.

 https://en.wikipedia.org/wiki/Bridge_pattern